sagemath/sagewiki_to_gh-2022-10-10/SageDynamicsProject.md

 == Introduction ==

-Different aspect of dynamics has to deal with computer
+Different aspects of dynamical systems have to deal with computer

-  * simulation
+  * simulation and experimentation
-  * prospection of combinatorial structure associated to dynamical systems (coding as infinite words, ...)
+  * prospection of combinatorial structure associated to dynamical systems (coded as infinite words, ...)
   * shifts, cellular automata

-This page is aimed to be a roadmap for the implementations of various algorithm related to dynamics.
+This page is an organization wiki for the implementation in Sage of various algorithm relative to dynamics.

 == Organization ==